-- Transfer the mixture to a greased 8-inch* springform pan and press evenly onto the bottom, spreading any remainder up the sides.
+- Transfer the mixture to a greased 8 or 9 inch springform pan and press evenly onto the bottom, spreading any remainder up the sides.

 - Bake until the crust is fragrant and slightly darkened, 9 to 12 minutes.
 Let the pan cool on a rack.
 Lower the oven temperature to 150°C (300°F).

 - In a stand mixer fitted with the paddle attachment, beat the cream cheese, crème fraîche, flour, and salt on medium speed, scraping down the sides of the bowl and the paddle frequently, until very smooth and fluffy, about 5 minutes.
 Make sure the cheese has no lumps (if you find there are lumps at the end, you can always strain through a sieve).